japgolly/scalacss/doc/features/extern.md

 CSS libraries, like [Bootstrap](http://getbootstrap.com/), often require that you add special class names to everything in your code.

-This is
+That is
 1. Tedious to do.
-2. Error-prone.
-Mistakes are easy.
+2. Error-prone; mistakes are easy.
 3. Hard to switch from, to a different CSS library.
 4. Invasive and disruptive.
 It makes code very hard to read when it's littered with foreign class names.